SoftUni-Internal/interactive-content/EN/06-Forms/05-Summary.md

 ```

 - Uncontrolled forms
-  - Form data is handled by the DOM itself
+  * form data is handled by the DOM itself
-  - Done by creating references to DOM elements
+  * done by creating references to DOM elements

 ```js